 6 Business, Employment and Services 2023 Update

-The Parish Council feels that Policy changes to the original Plan are not required for this section.
+The Parish Council feels that Policy changes are not required for this section.

 However, since the publication of the original 2021 Neighbourhood Plan we have seen some changes to the demographics within the Business Community of Lyneham and Bradenstoke.